Relintai/pandemonium_engine_docs/usage/inputs/input_examples.md

 the "jump" button, for example.
 For other situations, you might want something to happen as long as a key is pressed, such as movement.
 In the first case, you can use the `input()` function, which will be called whenever an input event occurs.
-In the second case, Godot provides the `Input` singleton, which you can use to query the state of an input.
+In the second case, Pandemonium provides the `Input` singleton, which you can use to query the state of an input.

 Examples: